reakkiio/test35810/DOCKER.md

 # Docker Setup for Webscout

 This Docker configuration is designed to work seamlessly when Webscout is installed via pip or git+pip, without requiring any external docker directory or entrypoint scripts.
+It supports the new enhanced authentication system with no-auth mode for flexible deployment scenarios.

 ## Quick Start